 Our starter guide can help if you’re new to Equity Release and want to know the basics first.
 It’s the best place to start:

 There are four main types of Equity Release plan to think about.
 They each have different rules around repayments, what this will mean for your home and more.

-If you take out a loan through your Equity Release plan, the loan and any interest will be repaid after your death or if you enter long term care.
-Any type of Equity Release will reduce the money you have to leave behind as inheritance and could affect any means-tested benefits.
+Keep in mind: If you choose a type of Equity Release that pays you a loan, the loan and any interest will be repaid after your death or if you enter long term care.

 You get a lump sum of tax-free cash as a loan, but continue to own your home.
-The loan is secured against the value of your property, and you’ll pay interest on it which will increase the total amount that needs repaid.
+The loan is secured against the value of your property, and interest will be added.
+This will increase the total amount that will need to be repaid.

 With a Home Reversion Plan, you sell all or part of your property to release money from it.
 You keep living in your home, and won’t pay any rent to lenders.